Each player faced rejection in their basketball life. Too bad. They’re not taking no for answer.

 The Lakers’ bench showed that in different ways.

-Farmar, who wanted out of playing in the Turkish Basketball League since Novemeber so he could play in his second stint with the Lakers, played so well that D’Antoni seemed comfortable enough in playing the creaky Steve Nash for only 21 minutes.
+Farmar, who wanted out of the Turkish Basketball League since November so he could play in his second stint with the Lakers, played so well that D’Antoni seemed comfortable enough in playing the creaky Steve Nash for only 21 minutes.
 Wesley Johnson overcame his 1 of 11 effort by holding Clippers forward Blake Griffin scoreless in the fourth quarter, prompting D’Antoni to compare him to when he coached Shawn Marion in Phoenix.

 Meeks shed his label as a feast-or-famine shooter, by well, making shots.
-After being selected with the 12th overall pick in the 2010 NBA Draft only led to uneventful stints in Memphis and New Orleans, Xavier’s relentlessness in attacking the basket and hitting outside shots explains why D’Antoni considered him the most pleasant surprise in training camp.
+After being selected with the 12th overall pick in the 2010 NBA Draft only led to uneventful stints in Memphis and New Orleans, Henry’s relentlessness in attacking the basket and hitting outside shots explains why D’Antoni considered him the most pleasant surprise in training camp.
 After fighting an upset stomach all week, Kaman flushed out constant energy.
 Though it appears Jordan Hill dropped in the depth chart, he proved his value with 12 points and eight boards.

 So much for the Lakers’ concerns surrounding the departures to Dwight Howard and Metta World Peace and when Bryant will return to the lineup.
 A year after ranking 28th overall in bench points, that unit became significantly better.

 “Chemistry means a lot and they’re good guys,” D’Antoni said.
 “They’ve very coachable.
 They want to win.
 They’re doing everything right.
 When you do that, you have a chance to play different guys.
 You don’t need one guy to be the star every night.
 Everybody has a chance and is playing hard and is rooting for everybody else.
 It’s just the positive energy.
 To me, that’s the biggest thing, You can feel it from everybody.
 It was a little bit different last year where it was all cold.
-This time it was pretty warm.”
+This time, it was pretty warm.”

 The bench’s play left Pau Gasol happily sitting the entire fourth quarter after stewing last year when he sat at the end of games.